mugger007/project_wedding_polymarket/README.md

 1. Create a project on [Supabase](https://supabase.com).
 2. Open the **SQL Editor** in your Supabase dashboard.
 3. Copy and run the contents of [supabase/schema.sql](supabase/schema.sql).
-   - This creates all the tables, security rules, and logic the app needs.
-   - It also seeds the initial prediction markets.
+   - This creates all the tables, RLS policies, RPC functions, and seeds the initial prediction markets.

 To customise the markets (questions and outcomes), edit the seed section at the bottom of `supabase/schema.sql` before running it.

 ### 2. Configure Environment Variables

-Create a file called `.env.local` in the project root with the following values (find them in your Supabase project settings):
+Create `.env.local` in the project root:

 ```
 NEXT_PUBLIC_SUPABASE_URL=https://your-project.supabase.co